ParikhKadam/bidaf-keras/README.md

 Thoughts, samples codes, modifications and any other type of contributions are appreciated.
 This is my first project in Deep Learning and also first being open source.
 I will need as much help as possible as I don't know the path I need to follow.
 Thank you..

+## Warnings
+- There's a dependency flaw in our project.
+The package we used to generate word embeddings, pymagnitude, hasn't yet added suport for fixed length inputs - https://github.com/plasticityai/magnitude/issues/50.
+Hence, trying to use this model with fixed length input will throw an error.
+We have looked into their source code and found the problem.
+We have forked that repo, fixed the issue and then generated a pull request but it seems like the author is no more maintaining that project.
+So, we have to wait.
+Till then, you may use the patched version of that package to make this functionality work.
+You can find it here - https://github.com/ParikhKadam/magnitude/tree/patch-1
+- If the author is no more supporting this project, we are planning to maintain our forked version in future.
+But we don't know how to publish such a forked version on PyPI.
+You can help us in case you know it.
+Or wait until we learn xD.

 ## Issues
 - Open:
   1. ...